WaterQuality-INL/OpenMux/README.md

 # About

-This repository provides **OpenMux**, a homemade, cost-effective multiplexer adaptor for the EmStat4 potentiostat ([PalmSens](https://www.palmsens.com/product/emstat4m/)).
+This repository provides **OpenMux**, a homemade, cost-effective multiplexer tool for the EmStat4 potentiostat ([PalmSens](https://www.palmsens.com/product/emstat4m/)).
 The adaptor is integrated with the potentiostat using the **MethodScript** protocol provided by the manufacturer.
 This work is published at a peer review journal (add here doi)

 The system consists of two main modules: